Saturday, March 31, 2018

 Image from the Portland-Lewiston Interurban Employees Scrapbook

-which is among the collection of the NEERHS Library.
+which is among the collections of the NEERHS Library.

 A dozen concrete bridges were built.
 The two longest bridges were each 110 feet in length, spanning the Presumpscot River (Portland/Falmouth) and the Little Androscoggin River in Auburn.
 There were also fifty cattle crossing tunnels built along the nearly 30-mile line.